rosdar/CrawlerOne/README.md

 ### Improvements

 This program was build as an assignment, so I didn't go into perfecting it a lot.
-But I want to list here the improvements I'm aware of and I would make if this was a larger project.
+But I want to list here the improvements that I'm aware of, and that I would make if this was a larger project.

 #### `crawler/main.py`

 The whole user interaction can be a CLI tool, using [Python click](https://click.palletsprojects.com/en/stable/).
 The constants used could be placed in a config file and be retrieved when needed, which offers better management.

 #### `crawler/fetcher.py`